 Today’s ride should be among the favourite sections of the tour of most riders.
 On the west coast, the scenery is magnificent.
 The landscape is gently rolling and the traffic is low.
 We follow the coastline and visit a large fishing community.
 We stop our riding at Cedar Dunes, a wonderful large sandy beach and the end of a full day.

 This is PEI’s world famous potato country.
-The latter half of the day passes one of the remaining areas from a time when French Speaking people lived on the entire island.
+The latter half of the day passes one of the remaining areas from a time when French-speaking people lived on the entire island.
 An option today is to ride part of the Confederation Trail, in this region in good condition.
+Tonight is our last night together and we plan some socializing.

-Continuing our way eastward, red clay cliffs edge us along a very pleasant section of Northumberland Strait.
-A short ending day, we take some more trail riding and soon end our island vacation back at Charlottetown.
+Continuing our way eastward, we squeeze through where PEI is at its narrowest point.
+Summerside has an interesting and active waterfront.
+Red clay cliffs edge us along a very pleasant section of Northumberland Strait.
+Soon the Confederation Bridge comes into view, and all too soon we end our island vacation back at Borden-Carleton.

 About Our Tours: